AbasimaEtim/Northwind-Traders-2015-First-Quarter-Report-on-Power-BI/README.md

-# Data Analysis of Northwind Treaders for the First Half of 2015
+# Data Analysis of Northwind Traders for the First Half of 2015

 ![](gourmet-food-products.jpeg)
 ## Introduction: